-The development of autonomous cars hasn’t been without accidents, including one fatal incident that led to Uber ending their self-driving car operations in Arizona (although they will continue them elsewhere).
+The development of driverless vehicles hasn’t been without accidents, including one fatal incident that led to Uber ending their self-driving car operations in Arizona (although they will continue them elsewhere).
 Still, many experts predict that we will have fully autonomous vehicles within the next ten years, especially with the support of the Automated Vehicles Bill 2018.
-However, whilst innovation is speeding ahead, we need to slow down to examine what this might mean for insurance cover, maintenance, and for the rules of the road.
+However, whilst innovation is speeding ahead, we need to slow down to examine what this means for insurance coverage, maintenance, and the rules of the road.

 In terms of actual maintenance and repair, professional vehicle repairers will also have to consider how their jobs might change.
-New skills could be required to keep up with the software and ensure everything is running smoothly and safely.
+Additional skills will be required to keep up with the software and services to ensure everything runs smoothly and safely.

 Despite the advancement within the industry, there are still lots of unanswered theories.
 There are a few self-driving test vehicles around, but autonomous vehicles won’t be on the roads for the general public for at least another few years.
-In the meantime, there are still plenty of practical, legal and ethical questions remain to be covered.
+In the meantime, plenty of practical, legal, and ethical questions remain to be covered.
 At National, we’ll stay on top of these developments to keep you in the loop.

 The claims process is arguably the single most important task any insurance company has to deal with.
-This is the ‘make or break’ moment for many customers; the point at which they decide if an insurance company is the right fit for them.
-Until the point of needing a claim, price is the primary decision by which people will select their insurer, but in the event of a claim, a customer’s personal experience of the process becomes a vital factor.
+This is the ‘make or break’ moment for many customers, the point at which they decide if an insurance company is the right fit for them.
+Until the point of needing a claim, price is the primary decision by which people will select their insurer.
+Still, in the event of a claim, a customer’s personal experience of the process becomes a vital factor.

-There are a number of different ways that insurance companies can improve the customer experience of the claims process.
+There are several different ways insurance companies can improve the customer experience of the claims process.
 By investing in and implementing positive claim management techniques, higher levels of customer satisfaction — and thus higher levels of customer retention — can be achieved.

 So, how can the customer experience of insurance claims management be improved?

-There are a number of factors that should be considered within claims management, and many insurers make the mistake of valuing these areas over the experience of the customer.
+Numerous factors should be considered within claims management, and many insurers make the mistake of valuing these areas over the customer experience.
 This can be a serious mistake.
-As discussed, if a customer is unhappy with the experience they receive, they are likely to discontinue their business with that company— but that can just be the first problem.
-There is always the chance that unhappy customers may also “spread the word” about the poor service they received.
+If a customer is unhappy with the experience they receive, they are likely to discontinue their business — but that’s just one problem.
+There is always the chance unhappy customers will “spread the word” about the poor service they received.
 This could mean writing on internet forums, using social media, and broadcasting their anti-your-company message far and wide.

-Given the scope available to dissatisfied customers, it is imperative that any insurance company genuinely values the customer experience and puts it at the forefront of the claims process.
-It is one thing to accept that these issues might happen; it is quite another to see this kind of negative feedback as a genuine threat, and something that must be taken seriously.
+Given the scope available to dissatisfied customers, any insurance company must genuinely value the customer experience and put it at the forefront of the claims process.
+It is one thing to accept these issues might happen; it’s another to see this kind of negative feedback as a genuine threat and something to be taken seriously.

 Improved communication choices